 - Ask candidates if you can count on them to represent you, rather than political or legislative leadership

 - Be sure to check incumbents’ votes!
-(Voting records are linked on the Candidate Q&A pages)
+(See our Legislative Voting Records)

 - Legislators’ voting record percents are based on the number of times the lawmaker voted in agreement with The Parents’ Campaign’s position on our priority legislation.
 It is important to read the description of each bill to determine how a legislator’s vote aligns with your priorities and to discuss with legislators their reasons for casting a vote on a given issue.

 - Take advantage of this great opportunity to educate candidates about issues of concern to you and to establish strong relationships with those you hope to have representing you for the next four years.

 Identify the candidates who agree with you on important education issues…

 - Check the candidates’ responses to The Parents’ Campaign’s Candidate Q&A (search via the Elections section of our website)

 - A “No Response” sometimes indicates a lack of interest on the part of a candidate, but it could be an oversight; if candidates in your district haven’t responded, contact them yourself and ask them to submit their responses ASAP

 - Candidates can request official Candidate Q&A questionnaires by calling our office at 601.961.4551

 - Put a yard sign on your lawn or in front of your business; ask friends to do the same

 - Make a campaign donation; share the donation link and ask friends to donate